-As you try on different PFD, first make sure all the straps are as loose as possible.
+As you try on different PFDs, first make sure all the adjustable straps are as loose as possible.
 Then, start with the lowest strap and begin to adjust them working their way up to the top.
-You want to make sure the vest is sitting where it should for maximum safety, plus it should have a snug fit.
-If all the straps are tightened to their maximum capacity and it doesn’t fit snugly, then the vest is too large for you.
-Or, if you vest is tightened to its maximum capacity and fits snugly, but there is no way to adjust it to layer more gear, the vest is too small for you.
+You want to make sure the vest is sitting where it should be for maximum safety, plus it should have a snug fit.
+If all the adjustable straps are tightened to their maximum capacity and it doesn’t fit snugly, then the vest is too large for you.
+If your vest is tightened to its maximum capacity and fits snugly, but there is no way to adjust it to layer more gear, the vest is too small for you and you will need plus-size life jackets.
 If the vest fits you perfectly, you should still have room to layer more gear and wear it with minimal clothing.

 For a quick test to make sure it does fit right, you should be able to put your thumbs under the shoulder straps and push them upward.
-If the vest moves up a lot, it is too loose, but if it stays in place, it fits you right.
+If the vest moves up a lot, it is too loose, but if it stays in place, it’s the right fit.

-PFD’s that are specifically for women will have shorter panels and give you more room in the chest area.
+PFDs that are specifically for women will have shorter panels and give you more room in the chest area.
 They also tend to come in more feminine designs and color.
-Women don’t have to get a PFD that is designed for women as a unisex vest can often work just as well, but a PFD designed just for women will usually fit better and be more comfortable with its feminine and curvy shape at the front of the vest.
+Women don’t have to get a life vest that is designed for women as a unisex vest can often work just as well, but a PFD will usually fit better and be more comfortable with its feminine and curvy shape at the front of the vest.